 PRIMARY CARE HEMATOLOGY AND ONCOLOGY

-Duration of adjuvant endocrine therapy for breast cancer (July 2016)
+Risk of late recurrence after five-year course of adjuvant endocrine therapy for breast cancer (November 2017)

 PRIMARY CARE INFECTIOUS DISEASES